nlplab/brat/installation.md

 If this works, the installation is complete.
 You then only need to make sure that CGI is permitted for the brat directory (see the Apache 2.x section below for instructions).

+### Quick start installation: standalone server ###

+First, please note the following:

+* The brat standalone server only is available in brat v1.3 and above.
+* The standalone server is experimental and should not be used for sensitive data or systems accessible from the internet.

+Run the installation script in "unprivileged" mode

+    ./install.sh -u

+and follow the instructions (as above).
+Then, start the standalone server

+    python standalone.py

-You can then proceed to the "Placing Data" section.
+You should then be able to access the brat server from the address printed out by standalone.py.

+### Quick start: next steps ###

+After initial installation, you may want to set up some data of your own in your brat installation.
+For this, look in the "Placing Data" section below.

+If you want to add additional users, you can edit the `config.py` file, which contains further instructions.

 If you feel that your installation requires a more fine-tuned configuration, please see the section "Manual Installation" below.